beaucarnes/c-py/TUTORIAL.md

 ### 80.1

 You can use a list in python to store multiple values or items at a time.
 Here is an example of a list of strings: `place = ["first", "second", "third"]`.
-Below the `suit` variable, create a `suits` variable and assign it to a list of suits (spades, clubs, hearts, diamonds).
+Above the `suit` variable, create a `suits` variable and assign it to a list of suits (spades, clubs, hearts, diamonds).

 #### HINTS